crytic/building-secure-contracts/program-analysis/echidna/end-to-end-testing.md

 $ truffle test test/simplestorage.js --network develop.
 ```

-After Etheno finishes, kill it using ctrl+c (twice).
+After Etheno finishes, gently kill it using ctrl+c (twice).
 It will save the `init.json` file.
+If your test fails for some reason or you want to run a different one, restart etheno and re-run the test.

 ## Writing and running a property: